 Connecting other devices

-In addition to computers, you can connect the following devices to the display:
+In addition to computers, you can connect a variety of other devices to the display:

 USB drives, peripherals, and other devices